Josh Benson: Burnley

 In the summer of 2020, Burnley triggered a one-year contract extension on his deal.
 In August 2020, Holloway was keen for Benson and Glennon to return to Grimbsy on loan and made the call to Burnley.
 There were offers from EFL Championship sides to go out on loan again, but due to the small size of the squad and lack of transfer activity, Burnley decided to keep him at the club.
 On 17 September 2020, he made his first team debut in an EFL Cup tie with Sheffield United, replacing Ashley Westwood as a substitute as the Clarets progressed on penalties.
 A week later he made his full debut in the same competition as Burnley beat Millwall 2–0 at The Den.
 On 28 November 2020, he made his Premier League debut for Burnley, replacing the injured Josh Brownhill in the starting line-up for a trip to Manchester City at the City of Manchester Stadium.
 He played the full 90 minutes and manager, Sean Dyche, described his performance as "terrific" despite the 5–0 defeat.
 Days after the game, Steve Stone suggested that plans had been outlined to send him out on loan in the January transfer window.
 In December 2020, after making five first team appearances, he signed a new contract until June 2023 with a further 12-month extension in the club's favour.

 Barnsley

 In July 2021 he signed for Barnsley for an undisclosed fee.
 He scored his first goal for Barnsley in an EFL Cup win over Middlesbrough on 10 August 2022.
 He was released by Barnsley at the end of the 2024–25 season.

 Rotherham United

 In July 2025 he signed for Rotherham United.
+On 8 May 2026 Rotherham announced he was being released after the team's relegation to EFL League Two.